 I got out of bed so early to capture the sunrise, but as I looked at the sky, the imminent downpour was on its way.
 It was an overcast morning and to my dismay, I still have no sunrise photo of Baler for our second day.
 But it did not dampen my excitement.
 Rain or shine, this day is a wonderful day to be happy with our Baler Adventure.

 Our refreshing water activity at Sabang Beach had ended.
 The rain had stopped and the weather was now cooperative as we headed to our next breathtaking escape, to AMCO Diguisit Lodge and Resort.
-But before we fall in love in this scenic spot, we hopped out from our van and visited Ermita Hill located in Barangay Zabali.
-It was approximately six kilometers away from the town of Baler and travel time took us around fifteen minutes only .
+But before we fall in love in this scenic spot, we hopped out of our van and visited Ermita Hill located in Barangay Zabali.
+It was approximately six kilometers away from the town of Baler and travel time took us around fifteen minutes only.

 After a two-hour nap in Mojica Residencia Hotel, everyone is ready to take a walk in the cobbled Calle Crisologo, the main attaction in Vigan.
 And I am so excited to see the Spanish colonial architecture of Vigan.